DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/LMG/FAQ.md

 - Is installed - Indicates if ISV product is installed.
 - Is production environment - Indicates if environment is a production environment.

+_Customer telemetry retrieved by the DXC license (Applicable to DXC customers only)_
+- Enabled users count - Count of the number of enabled users

 All telemetry is collected and logged within Microsoft Azure Application Insights.

 Note: License Manager does not collect any other information other than those specified above.
 It does not reference or collect any telemetry against any other installed system or ISV modules.